 [Coudeyras]: It is important to note that CMMC levels are cumulative and build upon one another.
 For instance, a CMMC level 3 organization must have every practice under levels 1-3 documented; a policy must exist for all activities; and a resource plan must exist for all activities.
 Indeed, one of the major additions CMMC requires past NIST SP-171 is an emphasis on documentation.
 As you begin evaluating CMMC practices in your organization, remember to “say as you do, and do as you say.”
 In other words, you must document what occurs in business practices and also ensure business practices reflect documentation.

-CampusGuard is in a unique position to assist higher education organizations perform a CMMC preparation assessment.
-CampusGuard has extensive history in performing security assessments for higher education organizations, including CMMC Documentation Gap Analysis.
+CampusGuard is in a unique position to assist higher education organizations in performing a CMMC preparation assessment.
+CampusGuard has an extensive history in performing security assessments for higher education organizations, including CMMC Documentation Gap Analysis.